Icons

 Cross-Tradition Context

 Icons are prevalent in many spiritual systems, from Christian Orthodox icons to Buddhist thangkas and African sacred masks.
-Their universal role as representations of divine or spiritual forces makes them adaptable to other traditions, each with its unique symbolism and methods. #
+Their universal role as representations of divine or spiritual forces makes them adaptable to other traditions, each with its unique symbolism and methods.

 Practical Notes for Practitioners

 Creating an icon involves careful craftsmanship and clear intent.
 Select appropriate materials—wood, canvas, or metal—and invoke the energies or spirits you wish to embody.
 During the painting or crafting process, focus your will, and consider sealing or gilding the icon to preserve its power.
-Techniques like gilding, In my Gilding, can enhance its spiritual potency.
+Techniques like gilding, in my Gilding, can enhance its spiritual potency.
 Practice regular consecration and use the icon in your rituals, meditations, or as a protective talisman.
-Remember, the power resides as much in your intent and connection as in the image itself. #
+Remember, the power resides as much in your intent and connection as in the image itself.

 Additional Techniques and Related Practices

 Icons can be integrated with other magical techniques: combining with attention stacking to focus intent, or using collages for divination to determine the most auspicious images.
-Creating icons can be part of a broader toolkit for spiritual work, aligning with I’s emphasis on active, embodied magic.
+Creating icons can be part of a broader toolkit for spiritual work, aligning with my emphasis on active, embodied magic.

 The finished and seal icon has a life and will see and do much.